-Beginning outside the company's flagship store in Oxford Circus, protesters stood in the road blocking buses and cars whilst chanting "Topshop, shame on you".
+Starting outside the company's flagship store in Oxford Circus, protesters stood in the road blocking buses and cars whilst chanting "Topshop, shame on you".

-Around 150-200 protesters from a number of organisations stood in the middle of one of London's busiest roads on Saturday.
+About 150-200 protesters from a number of organisations stood in the middle of one of London's busiest roads on Saturday.